Cs-NoxThan-Az/Cs-NoxThan-Az/README.md

 # 💫 About Me:
-I am Ider Abdelaziz a 23 years old Electronics Engineer with a strong interest in science and technology.
-Graduating from the<br>National Higher School of Advanced Technologies in Algeria has further ignited my passion for electronics, robotics, and <br>problem-solving.
+I am Ider Abdelaziz a 23-year-old Electronics Engineer with a strong interest in science and technology.
+Graduated from the<br>National Higher School of Advanced Technologies in Algeria has further ignited my passion for electronics, robotics, and <br>problem-solving.
 My education has provided a solid foundation in advanced technologies, particularly in the field of embedded systems.<br> My commitment to continuous learning and curious nature drives me to seek opportunities where I can<br>contribute to the ever-evolving world of technology.<br>

 ## 🌐 Socials: